truemrwalker/wblwrld3/serverside/README.md

 server's ```https``` endpoint.
 Of course, the keys inside that directory are self-signed, have expired and are meant only for testing and development purposes.

-The reference deployment of Webble World, running under https://wws.meme.hokudai.ac.jp uses a different, valid and widely trusted certificate.
+The reference deployment of Webble World, running under CURRENT ONLINE SERVER uses a different, valid and widely trusted certificate.

 ### ```lib```